natemcintosh/set/README.md

 comparable types (booleans, numbers, strings, pointers, channels, arrays of comparable types, structs whose fields are all comparable types).

+The top level module, `set`, uses go's built in `map` to store the items of the set as keys, and an empty struct as the value.
+The sub-module `bitset` uses `uint64`s as the underlying container of bits, and it keeps track of which continuous set of 64 integers that `uint64` represents with a key telling if it is positive, and how many multiples of 64 it is along the numberline.

 ## API
 ```go
 package main